feixie/image_loader/README.md

 ```

 ### Run frontend application
-Follow instructions in the README found in imageloaderapp
+In a different tab, follow instructions in the README found in imageloaderapp

 ## Application Screenshots